 The Aztecs were an impoverished, uprooted people who had been living by hunting and gathering.
-They were without writing, with an oral history, and, according to their legend, they were from somewhere in the north called Azatlan and had been led to the Valley of Mexico by a magician-priest.
+They were without writing, with an oral history.
+According to their legend they were from somewhere in the north called Aztlan and had been led to the Valley of Mexico by a magician-priest.

-Nature intervened.
-From 1450 to 1454 famine dominated the Valley of Mexico, which stimulated an effort at greater food production, and the Mexica expanded their power to the rich food producing areas along the Atlantic Coast and to the Pacific Coast.
+Nature intervened – more bad weather.
+From 1450 to 1454 famine dominated the Valley of Mexico, which stimulated an effort at greater food production, and the Mexica expanded their power to the rich food-producing areas along the Atlantic Coast and to the Pacific Coast.

 The Mexica method of expansion was not much different from that of other conquerors.
 Representatives of the Mexica would approach the ruler of a town and announce that the town should pay tribute to the Mexica and their allies.
 If the ruler accepted, he maintained local power under the Mexica.
 If he refused, war was declared.
 And where the Mexica fought they would demand food.
 Local people, seeing the Mexica and their allies arrayed just outside of their village, were often eager to provide food and whatever else would please the army.
 But if displeased by the response of the village, the army would plunder and kill.

 The Mexica had become divided by class.
-A few of them were nobles – men of wealth who controlled much land and the labor of commoners and slaves.
+A few of them were nobles, the same logic of power and wealth that had appeared elsewhere in the world.
+The nobles controlled much land and the labor of commoners and slaves.
 (Several kinds of money were in use.
 Cacao beans were used as money for small purchases, and standardized lengths of cotton cloth called quachtli were also used as money.)
 There was ranking within the nobility, but, regardless of rank, the nobles were unified in defense of their status against threats from commoners.
-Nobles married those from other noble families, and they used marriage to link themselves into a kinship network – which they reinforced by exchanging luxury goods.
+Nobles married those from other noble families.
+They used marriage to link themselves into a kinship network and reinforced the network by exchanging luxury goods.

 Aztec kings were aligned with the nobles.
-They claimed that they were chosen by the gods to rule and that their primary function after service to the gods was the defense of their subjects.
-Aztec kings claimed that they were descended from Toltec kings – a claim that bolstered dynastic legitimacy.
+Like other kings they had myths.
+They claimed that they were chosen by the gods to rule, that their primary function was to serve the gods and after that to protect their subjects.
+Aztec kings attempted to rise above the humble past of wandering and impoverished hunting and gathering.
+They claimed they were descended from Toltec kings – a claim that bolstered dynastic legitimacy.
 They revered Toltec objects.
 They described Toltec kings as having been semi-divine, as super-human in their accomplishments and as having invented most of Mesoamerican culture, including writing, the calendar, the arts and other crafts.

-The Mexica Aztecs credited their success not so much to their agriculture than to their gods – as had other successful peoples.
-The Aztecs saw themselves as the chosen people of the war god, Huitzilopochtli, and they saw themselves as their having been sustained their sun god, Tonatiuh.
-They sought to avoid punishment by pleasing their gods.
-They had stories about the creation of the universe, beginning with a first god that was both male and female, who gave birth to four god-sons, and two of these sons created the earth, mortals and other gods.
+The Aztecs credited their success in agriculture to their gods.
+They saw themselves as the chosen people of the war god, Huitzilopochtli, and they saw themselves being sustained their sun god, Tonatiuh.
+They sought to avoid punishment by pleasing by their gods.
+They had stories about the creation of the universe, beginning with a first god that was both male and female, who gave birth to four god-sons, and two of these sons created the earth, mortals, and other gods.
 The Aztecs had gods of rain, moisture and agricultural fertility.
 Each god had one or more temples where its idol was housed.
-And each god had full-time priests to attend to its interests – priests who were mostly male, who attended sacred fires that burned in large braziers, who played music at ceremonies, burned incense and left food for their god.
+And each god had full-time priests to attend to its interests – priests who were mostly male, who attended sacred fires that burned in large braziers, priests who played music at ceremonies, burned incense and left food for their god.

-Archaeological evidence indicates that children were the frequent and special targets of sacrifice.
+Archaeological evidence indicates that children were frequent and special targets for sacrifices.
 They were sacrificed to the rain god in hope of rainfall the following year, and the priests were joyful to see the tears of the children as they were being led away to their deaths, the priests believing the children's tears to be a sign of coming rain.